flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 :::

 The Super Nintendo can generate up to four different background planes.
-Using either 8x8 or 16x16 tiles, [blocks](nes#tab-1-2-background-layer) are made of 32x32 pixels (2x2 tiles).
-That being said, each background layer can extend up to 1024x1024 pixels in size (32x32 tiles).
+Using either 8 x 8 or 16 x 16 tiles, [blocks](nes#tab-1-2-background-layer) are made of 32 x 32 pixels (2 x 2 tiles).
+That being said, each background layer can extend up to 1024 x 1024 pixels in size (32 x 32 tiles).
 The region in VRAM where these layers are configured is called **Tilemap**, and is structured as a table (continuous values in memory).

 Each Tilemap entry contains the following attributes: